Cameron Students posing for a picture on Campus

 Students may be required to submit documentation to verify the following:

-• household size and number in college
+• household size

 • adjusted gross income, income tax paid, tax-exempt interest, education credits, income earned from work

-• untaxed pensions, untaxed IRA distributions, IRA deductions and payments
+• untaxed pensions, untaxed IRA distributions, IRA deductions, and payments

 • tax-exempt interest income, education credits, and income earned from work